-If you find yourself standing in water while showering, you may have a shower drain clog that is keeping water from exiting properly.
-Hair is the biggest enemy of the shower drain, so chances are good that hair is at the root of your shower drain problem.
-Before you call a plumber to save the day, here are a few tips for how to unclog that shower drain yourself.
+If you find yourself standing in water while trying to take a relaxing shower, you may have a clog in your shower drain that is keeping the water from exiting properly.
+Hair is the biggest enemy of the shower drain, so the chances are good that it could be the root of your problem.
+Before you call a plumber to save the day, here are some of the best ways to unclog the shower drain yourself.

-1. Use Your Fingers
+1. Your Fingers

-3. Plumbing Snake
+3. Plumbing snake

-4. Natural Ingredients
+4. Natural ingredients

-If you think your clog might be caused by hair or other organic matter, one of the best ways to unclog a shower drain is to go to the kitchen, grab some vinegar and baking soda, and heat a kettle of water.
-Pour about a cup of baking soda down the drain, followed by an equal amount of vinegar.
+If you think your clog might be caused by hair or other organic matter, try to unclog the shower drain with baking soda and vinegar.
+Go to the kitchen, grab some vinegar and baking soda, and heat a kettle of water.
+Pour about a cup of baking soda down the shower drain, followed by an equal amount of vinegar.
 Let the solution bubble and foam for a few minutes, and then follow with the kettle full of hot (but not boiling) water.
 Let the mixture sit for a couple of hours.
 If the drain still isn’t flowing freely, repeat the process.
 If you don’t have any vinegar, you can also try equal amounts of salt and baking soda, followed by hot (but not boiling) water.

 5. Wet/dry shop vacuum